scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 ### Interleaving directions doesn't help

-Consider the numerical keypad.
+Consider the numeric keypad.
 Suppose we want to go from `3` to `4`:

 ```
 +---+---+---+